-When you trust your dental implant procedure to the experts at PerioNYC, you can be assured that every perceivable detail of your treatment has been considered.
+When you trust your dental implant procedure to our expert doctor here at PerioNYC, you can be assured that every perceivable detail of your treatment has been considered.
 We want what’s best for you and we’ll recommend the treatment and procedures that are necessary to accomplish that goal.

 3D digital imaging will be used to determine the quantity and the quality of the upper or lower jaw bone.
 In order for the implant to become properly integrated, the bone must be thick enough and deep enough to surround the implant post.
 If the bone at the location of your proposed dental implant is not sufficient, the potential for long-term success will be greatly reduced.